The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Our small literature survey reveils a variety of formulations in {\it classical} textbooks on analytical mechanics, some more pragmatic and some which are more philosophically minded.
-But there is few support for the narrative that the classical worldview of the nineteenth century is unequivocally based on ``material points'' in an ontological sense.
+Our small literature survey of classical textbooks reveiled a variety of suggestions of how particles should be understood, some more pragmatic and some which are more philosophically minded.
+But there is no support for the narrative that the classical worldview of the nineteenth century is unequivocally based on ``material points'' in an ontological sense.
 None of the textbooks on analytical mechanics that we found contained ontological claims about the nature of particles.
-The author does not claim deep expertise in the history of science, but it seems to us that the insistence on the alleged ``classical'' point-particle is mostly an invention of the 20th century, maybe with the (legitimate) intention to underline the revolutionary content of the new theory.
+The author does not claim deep expertise in the history of science, but it seems to us that the insistence on the alleged ``classical'' point-particle is mostly an invention of the 20th century, maybe with the (somewhat legitimate) intention to underline the revolutionary content of quantum theory.

-But if classicality does not {\it per se} require point-particles, little remains to deny that Schr\"odinger's equation is {\it as such} perfectly classical: it provides a mathematical description of distributed matter density moving in space constrained by a classical Hamiltonian dispersion relation.
+But if classicality requires particles - but not {\it point}-particles, then few arguments are left to deny that Schr\"odinger's equation is {\it as such} perfectly classical: it provides a mathematical description of distributed normalized matter density moving in space constrained by a classical Hamiltonian dispersion relation.
 It provides a continuity equation and hence obeys a local conservation law.
 It is, taken as such, in any reasonable sense of the word a classical theory.
-Not only does the presumption that particles can't be represented by mathematical points allows to ``naturally arrive'' at Schroedinger's equation, it has also been shown that the classical limit of free wave packets, often suggested to be restored by $\hbar\to 0$, indeed reproduces classical point mechanics~\cite{qm2cm}: \begin{quotation} In the limit $\hbar\to 0$, the extension of the Gaussian wave packet considered in Refs.
+Not only does the presumption that particles can't be represented by mathematical points allow to ``naturally'' arrive at Schroedinger's equation, it has also been shown elsewhere that the classical limit of free wave packets, often suggested to be restored by $\hbar\to 0$, indeed reproduces classical point mechanics~\cite{qm2cm}: \begin{quotation} In the limit $\hbar\to 0$, the extension of the Gaussian wave packet considered in Refs.
 1 and 4 approaches zero in both coordinate space and momentum space. \end{quotation}